forcedotcom/salesforcedx-vscode/docs/_articles/en/einstein/einstein-troubleshoot.md

 ![Default Org](./images/default-org.png)

-**Tip**: Running the **SFDX: Deploy This Source to Org** command is an easy way  to check that your Salesforce extensions are running correctly and that you are connected to a Salesforce org.
+**Tip**: Running the **SFDX: Deploy This Source to Org** command is an easy way to check that your Salesforce extensions are running correctly and that you're connected to a Salesforce org.